Topics on this page

 Implement API key-management strategies to maximize their security and prevent system compromise.

 Due to the similarities between API key secret keys and cryptographic secret keys, you can adopt established best practices for managing cryptographic keys.
 The Open Web Application Security Project (OWASP) publishes a Key Management Cheat Sheet.
-Many of the items in the Key Management LifeCycle Best Practices section can be applied to the secret keys of API keys.
+Some of the descriptions in the Key Management LifeCycle Best Practices can be applied to the secret keys of API keys.

 Consider regularly rotating keys to prevent access in the event that API keys are compromised.
 Alternatively, you can create API keys as needed and then delete them after use, or set a short expiry date.